-Gutenberg WordPress Block Editor – Ultimate guide
+Gutenberg WordPress Block Editor – Ultimate user guide with all blocks explained!

 Many of us have been writing our WordPress blog posts in the classic WordPress editor for a long time.
 But now with WordPress 5.0, it has been changed as it has introduced the Gutenberg – a block editor for WordPress.
 These days Gutenberg WordPress editor has become a part of the WordPress core.
 What does that mean for day to day WordPress users, editors, bloggers, authors and you?